folio-org/stripes-cli/doc/commands.md

 Examples:

-Create a "stripes" dir and prompt for modules.:
+Create a "stripes" dir and prompt for modules:
 ```
 stripes platform create
 ```
-Create an "example" dir and prompt for modules.:
+Create an "example" dir and prompt for modules:
 ```
 stripes platform create example
 ```
-Create and select ui-users and stripes-core.:
+Create and select ui-users and stripes-core:
 ```
 stripes platform create --modules ui-users stripes-core
 ```
-Create and select all available modules.:
+Create and select all available modules:
 ```
 stripes platform create --modules all
 ```
-Create without a Yarn workspace.:
+Create without a Yarn workspace:
 ```
 stripes platform create --no-workspace
 ```
-Create without a installing dependencies.:
+Create without a installing dependencies:
 ```
 stripes platform create --no-install
 ```